Fade-1079/Void-Old-RR-Cheat/README.md

-I was kinda learning imgui when making this, i know it's shit, some of the checkboxes anen't even spaced out properly this code is not really organised this code is pretty shit
+I was kinda learning imgui when making this, i know it's shit, some of the checkboxes anen't even spaced out properly this code is not really organised this code is pretty shit when i stopped wokring on this, i did mess with the src for a bit